 Get artsy.
 It used to be that your imagination was your only limit for coming up with crafts and activities.
 Now, thanks to the Internet, you have no limit!
 Check out this Buzzfeed piece on arts and crafts to keep kids busy.
 It’ll teach you how to create roads out of tape, devise targets out of chalk and sponges and make a river in your own backyard.

 Aloha!
-Don’t forget to join us for SPA DAY Sunday October 26th, 2014 from 4pm – 6pm.
+Don’t forget to join us for SPA DAY Sunday May 24th, 2015 from 4pm – 6pm.
 The Spa Day includes nail and toe polish, make-up, and glittery braids!
 After the girls get dolled up, we will have a runway fashion show.
 Juice for the kids, water for the adults, and snacks will be provided.
 Please call ASAP to reserve a space.
 Spots fill up fast!
 Hope to see you there! $25 per child.
 Thank you.